Annual

 We are also pleased to announce the election of Laura Martinez as our new Chair and Byron Ward as our Vice Chair for PY 2024-25.
 We sincerely thank outgoing Chair Stephen Yeoh for his invaluable leadership and dedication to the WDBVC during his tenure as Chair.

-One of our significant accomplishments during PY 2023-24 was the identification of priority sectors that are driving economic growth and job creation in Ventura County.
+One of our significant accomplishments during PY 2023-24 was the update of our priority sectors that are driving economic growth and job creation in Ventura County.
 These sectors include:

 • Healthcare